Minims Phenylephrine Hydrochloride (Phenylephrine Hydrochloride)

 How to Take Minims Phenylephrine Hydrochloride

-Your doctor will normally instill the drops into your eyes for you.
-If your doctor instructs you to instill the drops yourself, follow the detailed instructions provided.
+Your doctor will normally put the drops into your eyes for you.
+If your doctor asks you to put in the drops yourself, follow the detailed instructions provided.

 Dosage Instructions